ezhang7423/rustportable/README.md

 ## install

-just run ./setup.sh in this directory
+just run `source setup.sh` in this directory